-Southern Ontario Collegiate opened its doors in 1980 and has grown exponentially since then.
-While our student population grows every year, the Collegiate’s focus remains on the development of each individual’s potential.
+Southern Ontario Collegiate (SOC) opened its doors in 1980 and has grown greatly since then.
+While we get more students every year, our focus remains on helping all students reach their potential.

-The founders of Southern Ontario Collegiate were themselves international students – University of Toronto graduates – who wanted to make the Canadian educational experience a more positive one than they had experienced personally.
-They created the optimum environment for academic excellence but with a more balanced approach.
+The founders of SOC were themselves international students – University of Toronto graduates – who wanted to make the Canadian educational experience more positive.
+They created a perfect environment for academic greatness but with a more balanced approach.
 They use small class sizes, with a low student-to-teacher ratio and a high level of care.

-Southern Ontario Collegiate opened its doors to 21 international students.
+SOC opened its doors to 21 international students.
 The location was 1289 Upper James Street in Hamilton (now home to Denninger’s Delicatessen).
-The first years saw students from China, Korea, Cambodia and Vietnam with emphasis on ESL to ensure that students developed the English language skills needed to excel in core subjects.
+The first years saw students from China, Korea, Cambodia and Vietnam.
+We focused on ESL to ensure that students learned the English language skills needed to excel in core subjects.

-SOC moved to 35 Brant Street in Hamilton former site of St. Emeric’s School).
-This space was much larger and had a full-size gymnasium.
-Student numbers increased rapidly and news of SOC’s success began slowly reaching parents around the world.
+SOC moved to 35 Brant Street in Hamilton (former site of St. Emeric’s School).
+This space was much larger and had a full-size gym.
+Student numbers grew quickly and news of SOC’s success began to reach parents around the world.

-SOC relocated to a new more modern site at 430 York Boulevard, where it continued to prosper.
-The strong student population was made up of overwhelmingly of Chinese students, with about 10% from Nigeria.
+SOC moved to a new more modern site at 430 York Boulevard, where it continued to prosper.
+The strong student population was made up of mostly Chinese students, with about 10% from Nigeria.

 SOC moved to our present location at 28 Rebecca Street in the flourishing downtown core of Hamilton.
-The new location provided the school with a full-size gymnasium and a 300-seater auditorium for assemblies, concerts, and drama classes.
-The school had grown in size and in diversity, with students from various countries.
+The new location gave the school a full-size gym and a 300-seat auditorium for assemblies, concerts, and drama classes.
+The school had grown in size and in diversity, with students from many countries.

 The school came under new ownership, bringing a renewed sense of commitment to our vision and mission, bold new ideas for the future and respect for the achievements of the past.

-Southern Ontario Collegiate is proud to have educated more than 5,000 students from more than 30 countries around the world.
-Going forward, we will continue to innovate and improve on the proud legacy of achievements thus far.
+SOC is proud to have educated more than 5,000 students from more than 30 countries around the world.
+Going forward, we will continue to build and improve on the proud legacy of achievements thus far.